- 1.Why LINE is the most popular social media app in Japan and how to use it for online ad campaigns

 - Changing the creative improved CTR by 200%

-‘DeNA’ continues to achieve massive reach while maintaining efficiency with LINE ads
+‘DeNA’ continues to achieve massive reach in Japan while maintaining efficiency with LINE ads

 In the mobile gaming industry, where customer acquisition is quite competitive, more and more companies are focusing on measures to not only acquire new customers but also revive dormant customers (customers who have not run the app for a certain period of time).
 DeNA are actively using online advertising.
 Although the results vary depending on the titles of the online ads and the time of year, in some cases 90% of the results achieved through online ads are from performance-based ads, and a particularly high priority had been placed on programmatic advertising among online ads.
 Mr. Saito explains the reason for starting LINE Ads among the many types of PPC advertising.